What to Expect on Your Glider Ride Over Vancouver Island

 Landing: Smoother Than You Think

-You'll circle the airport once or twice while your instructor sets up the approach, giving you a final aerial view of the Centre and surrounding area.
-The actual landing feels similar to sitting down in a comfortable chair; it's gentle and smooth.
+You'll circle the airport once or twice while your instructor sets up the approach, giving you a final aerial view of the airport and surrounding area.
+The pilot controls the airspeed by gently pitching the nose up and down, and uses the spoilers (airbrakes) in the wings to control the descent rate to a pinpoint landing.

 After Your Flight: The Soaring Smile